KatrinaaDing/cs1531/wk1 Intro_Data Type_If_While.md

 >>> print("hello", ",", "World")
 Hello , Word
 ```
-(when concatinate python will **automatically put space in-between).
+(during concatenation, Python will **automatically** put space in-between).
-to use other seperator:
+If want to use other seperator:

 ```python
 >>> print("hello,", ", ", "World", sep="")